Course Outlines

 An inclusive course outline typically begins with a mindset of creating a learner-centered approach that prioritizes the needs of students.
 An inclusive course outline:

-- makes all students feel welcome
+- Makes all students feel welcome

-- communicates to students that they are active participants with valued perspectives in the class
+- Communicates to students that they are active participants with valued perspectives in the class

-- reflects how a course is designed with inclusivity in mind
+- Reflects how a course is designed with inclusivity in mind

 Nine Tips for Creating an Inclusive Course Outline